mrnkr/redux-saga-toolbox/README.md

 * 1.0.14 - Fixed bug in addAll in entity adapter (both sorted and unsorted) (having bugs there means that I did not copy the whole thing carelessly, just remade it carelessly 😛)
 * 1.0.15 - Fixed bug that when a form had an error the saga stopped running.
 * 1.0.16 - Fixed bug in form saga - stops listening when the form is cleared.
+* 1.0.18 - Deprecated entity module and forms module.
+To use entity I encourage you find a way to do it yourself, to manage forms I recommend formik.
+* 2.0.0 - Removed deprecated modules

 ### The boy scout rule